-(3) Represents management fees paid to Riverstone for services performed during 2011 and the six months ended June 30, 2012.
-As these fees will not be paid by us after our initial public offering, we believe it is useful to investors to view our results excluding these fees.
+(3) Represents management fees paid to Riverstone for services performed during 2011 and the nine months ended September 30, 2012.
+As these fees will not be paid by us following this offering, we believe it is useful to investors to view our results excluding these fees.

 (4) During the year ended December 31, 2011, we incurred \$0.3 million of restructuring charges for severance and retention benefits related to the termination of certain administrative employees.
 These charges are reflected as restructuring charges in our consolidated statement of operations.
-We paid approximately \$0.1 million of these restructuring charges in the three months ended March 31, 2012 and paid the remaining \$0.2 million in the three month period ended June 30, 2012.
+We paid approximately \$0.1 million of these restructuring charges in the three months ended March 31, 2012 and paid the remaining \$0.2 million in the three months ended June 30, 2012.
 We believe that it is useful to investors to view our results excluding this non-core expense.